cisaacstern/cisaacstern/README.md

 📸 I took the photo above in August 2020.
 Here's where I was: https://bit.ly/3q4wxF1

-🔭 I'm currently seeking a Python engineering role related to open source tooling and/or earth science analytics.

 📫 Let's connect here or via any of the channels listed on [cstern.io](https://cstern.io)!

 <!--